zoolah/zoolah/README.md

 I've been coding since about 6th grade and I'm currently a freshman in college.

 I mainly work with **Lua, C/C++, JavaScript, and Python**, and I'm very comfortable across all of them.
 Lately I've been deep into reverse engineering, especially VM Architecture and learning assembly for binary analysis.

 ### Currently
+- Learning rust
 - Studying Computer Science & Cybersecurity
 - Exploring reverse engineering, virtual machines, and low-level programming concepts
 - Building tools and experiments in Lua, C++, and Python